 Andrew Orosan-Weine, Ph.D.

-Andrew Orosan-Weine is a licensed clinical psychologist.
-He earned his Ph.D. from DePaul University and completed a postdoctoral fellowship in child and adolescent psychology at the University of Vermont.
-He has been meeting with children, families, and adults, in various outpatient settings, for over 20 years; has been in private practice since 1997; and has been at Ann Arbor Center for the Family since 1999.
-Since 2007, he has worked with student-athletes on a wide variety of teams at Eastern Michigan University.
+He earned his Ph.D. in Clinical-Community Psychology from DePaul University and completed a postdoctoral fellowship in child and adolescent psychology at the University of Vermont.
+He has been meeting with children, families, couples, and adults, in various outpatient settings, for over 25 years; has been in private practice since 1997; and has been at Ann Arbor Center for the Family since 1999.
+For several years, he worked with university student-athletes on a wide variety of teams.

 Dr. Orosan-Weine taught psychology at DePaul University and at Suffolk University (in Boston).
 He has been a guest speaker on preventive psychology at the University of Vermont, a guest speaker on family, child, and play therapy at the University of Michigan, and a guest speaker on the psychology of parenting at Washtenaw Community College.
 He also worked at Wediko Children’s Services and Beth Israel Hospital, both in Boston, conducting child, adult, and family therapy.
 For several years, he was a therapist at McAuley Outpatient Behavioral Services at Saint Joseph Hospital, and at Ann Arbor Consultation Services.